Tailnet-First Operator Plane

 | Rotate runner credentials | Platform Engineer | Scheduled or on-demand via runbook |

-| Emergency pause (all orgs) | Operator | Dashboard or MCP pause_runner |
+| Emergency pause (compatibility runners) | Operator | Dashboard compatibility flow when GitLab backend is configured |